Pioreactor/pioreactor/Technical doc and decision log.md

 9. SQLite works well for a database for the storage of IoT data.
 I never will have more than one user, it can store and read json data, and has good documentation.

 10. The io_controlling will not execute if the latest readings are over 5 minutes old.

+11. The photodiode is in photovoltaic mode because it is less noisy (trade off is that it is slower, but that's okay.)